DaveChP/hello-world/README.md

 git pull origin main
 ```

-I got a terminal message warning that automatic merge failed due to conflics and instructed me to reconcile differences before merge.
+I got a terminal message warning that automatic merge failed due to conflicts and instructed me to reconcile differences before merge.

-Having edited the text file, following messages about diverged files, I addded and committed the local README to the local repository before pushing it to remote:
+Having edited the text file, following messages about diverged files, I added and committed the local README to the local repository before pushing it to remote:

 ```
 git push origin main
 ```

-Latly, I added these summary notes locally and will not push them with the same command. (nothing should have changed online since).
+Lastly, I added these summary notes locally and will now push them with the same command. (nothing should have changed online since).

+## online editing
+The push worked properly.
+After correcting a few typos online, I added these notes and will shortly pull this version to my local repo to work on (this time, nothing has changed locally so hopefully, this version will merge automatically.